CTF-Organizers/OpenChallSpec/docs/advanced_configuration_options.rst

 deployment
 **********

-The ``deployment`` option has many buttons to push and knobs to twist.
+The deployment_ option is a more complicated version of the ``service`` option used in :doc:`making_a_challenge`, with many more features.
 Support for these varies depending on what you use to deploy the challenge.
-A full configuration, using all features, looks like this:
+A full configuration, using all features, looks like this (making a challenge that looks like this is a bad idea, but we will get to that)

 ::